 The CPNS checks the content and/or the IDs (receiver and sender).
 It compares this information with lists to valid the transmission.
 If not the CPNS Server sends a NOK ( step 3.1) to the PNE.

 The Steps 4 to 10 are optional.
-These steps allow to the CPNS server to ask External Entity or DRM Enabler if it can forward the content to External Entity.
+These steps allow to the CPNS Server to ask External Entity or DRM Enabler if it can forward the content to External Entity.